 Dunhuang continues to thrive in 2016 as one of the most popular destinations in Western China for foreign tourists.
 While visiting this western region, you may take a trip to the legendary desert oasis “Crescent Lake,” head out to the Kumtang Desert on either a short day trip or longer trips that require sleeping out in the desert or visit the UNESCO World Heritage site at the Mogao Caves.

-My personal favorite sight in Dunhuang was the Crescent Lake Oasis.
+My personal favourite sight in Dunhuang was the Crescent Lake Oasis.
 Although I have embarked on Desert Safaris in other countries, this location was a highlight.
 It isn’t often you can see a real Desert Oasis which is believed to have existed for approximately 2,000 years.

 The Crescent Lake´s beauty came with a cost back in 1960 when the lake was only 5 meters deep.
 In 2006, the lake was close to completely drying out before the Chinese government decided to refill it.

 As with other typical famous attractions, this location is extremely overcrowded with domestic tourists.
 Taking a 10-minute camel ride or climbing to the top of one of the most giant sand dunes and sliding down on a sandboard are two of the most popular activities here.

 While riding through India, you spend most of your trip close to the highway.
 Here, however, you will find yourself walking across old graveyards, and garbage dumps for the first part of the safari.

 The last sight in Dunhuang is a tourist must-see.
 The Mogao Caves are the most famous of the 4 Buddhist Grottoes in China; the three others being the Yungang Grottoes in Shanxi Province, the Maijishan Grottoes in Eastern Gansu Province, and the Longmen Grottoes outside Luoyang City in Henan Province.